 On the other, there were probably plenty of other users connected to the server at the same time given that this proxy is free of charge.

-The only way to avoid network congestion and get better speeds with a proxy server would be by buying a dedicated proxy that is to be used solely by you.
+The only way to avoid network congestion and get better speeds with a proxy server would be by buying a dedicated proxy, so only you can use it.
 This will also allow you to keep the same IP address all the time.

 All in all, a proxy server falls short of providing as many features as a VPN does.
 In fact, it’s not even close to what a VPN offers.
-Thus, although proxies can be free or budget-friendly, they’re very limited in terms of what they can help you achieve online.
+Thus, although proxies can be free or budget-friendly, they have limits in terms of what they can help you achieve online.

 How to use a proxy?

-Unlike a VPN, which can be easily set up on your device by simply installing the client that comes with all the necessary configurations in place, a proxy requires more steps to configure.
+Unlike a VPN, which you can easily set up on your device by simply installing the client that comes with all the necessary configurations in place, a proxy requires more steps to configure.